What is a Dietician?

 The NHS is the main employer of dieticians where you will work in hospitals and GP surgeries for example.
 But there are also other opportunities to work in the private sector.
 Additional areas include:

-You may wish to undertake postgraduate study in your area of specialism.
-Masters modules are available in areas of dietetic practice, which can be taken either as stand-alone or Masters programmes.
+You might also want to embark on postgraduate study in your specialist area.
+Masters modules are available in specific areas of dietetic practice, which can be taken either as stand-alone or Masters programmes.

 NHS staff will have a defined route for career progression making their way up the bands and you will be able to choose your specialism based on your own interests – this may be working in a patient’s home or at a GP and you may decide to focus on one specific area such as diabetes, cancers or with a certain demographic.
 You can also be self-employed and determine your work schedule and the route you would like your career to take based on your own personal interests.